CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 ![Map created](/img/cloud-native-workspace/get-started/map_style.png)

-The Cloud Native Builder contains many features that guide you through the process of creating a map, changing the styling, and selecting how your data appears.
-Use the following task list as guide for some of the main Cloud Native Builder features:
+The CARTO 3 Builder contains many features that guide you through the process of creating a map, changing the styling, and selecting how your data appears.
+Use the following task list as guide for some of the main CARTO 3 Builder features: